crosstyan/stupid/README.md

 A defend of using `goto` in **C**:
 C just such a incomplete/lack of feature of a language;

-If C has: (note that the order is my personal priority of these features)
+If C has (in my personal priority order):

 1. closures (lambdas) with proper capture semantics
 2. `RAII` (Resource Acquisition Is Initialization)
 3. `defer` statement
 4. `try`/`catch`/`finally` so called *exception*

-then we could say: `goto` is dead for good.
+then we could finally say:

+> `goto` is dead for good.

 without those, error handling without `goto`, only with in the structured programming primitive of C is a nightmare.

 > At the machine level, it's all `goto` and conditional branches anyway.

+and by the way: I like early returns. (but what's a `return`?)

 ### Call Convention

+> a `return` is just a special kind of `goto` to an address saved by the calling convention, plus some stack fixing.

+incomplete

 ### Call Stack

+incomplete

+a nudge to the implication of "Everything is continuation"

+### Symbol

+incomplete

+mangling/function overloading/linking

+and what `static` really means (in both linking and storage lifetime sense)

 ### See also (Assembly)